 1995 Steelers 29 at Raiders 10

 In spite of a rocky start, this is the game when I knew for sure the Steelers had what it took to get to the Super Bowl.
-Joined in progress with 2:28 remaining in 1st quarter and the Steelers leading 7-0 courtesy of an O'Donnell to Mills pass.
-O'Donnell struggles early, throwing a horrible pass at the goal line that is tipped and intercepted for an easy 1-yd Raider score.
+After an early TD pass to Ernie Mills, O'Donnell struggles early, throwing a horrible pass at the goal line that is tipped and intercepted for an easy 1-yd Raider score.
 A few plays later, O'Donnell throws a "Garo Yepremian-esque" interception at midfield for another apparent TD.
 Fortunately for the Steelers, a blind ref rules O'Donnell in the grasp, the TD is overturned and the Steelers retain possession.
 Neil eventually composes himself and from that point on, the Steelers OWN the Raiders.
 A great Greg Lloyd INT at midfield with 0:30 left in the half sets up a TD pass to Mills (keyed by a long reception by Kordell) giving the Steelers a commanding 20-7 lead at halftime.
 Erric Pegram plays a great game with 122 yds on 26 carries.

 1995 Steelers 41 vs Patriots 27